 Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to the Registrant's registration statement on Form S-1/A (File No. 333-195169) filed with the SEC on June 10, 2014).
-3.2 Amended and Restated Bylaws of the Registrant (incorporated by reference to Exhibit 3.2 to the Registrant's quarterly report on Form 10- Q (File No. 001-36517) filed with the SEC on November 4, 2019).
-3.3 Certificate of Amendment to Amended and Restated Certificate of Incorporation of Minerva Neurosciences, Inc., effective June 17, 2022. (incorporated by reference to Exhibit 3.1 to the Registration's current report on Form 8-K (File No. 001-36517) filed with the SEC on June 17, 2022).
+3.2 Amended and Restated Bylaws of the Registrant (incorporated by reference to Exhibit 3.2 to the Registrant's quarterly report on Form 10-Q (File No. 001-36517) filed with the SEC on November 4, 2019).
+3.3 Certificate of Amendment to Amended and Restated Certificate of Incorporation of Minerva Neurosciences, Inc., effective June 17, 2022 (incorporated by reference to Exhibit 3.1 to the Registration's current report on Form 8-K (File No. 001-36517) filed with the SEC on June 17, 2022).
 31.1 Certification of Chief Executive Officer (Principal Executive Officer) pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer (Principal Financial Officer) pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
 32.1+ Certification of Chief Executive Officer (Principal Executive Officer) and Chief Financial Officer (Principal Financial Officer) pursuant to Section 906 of Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Document

-104 Cover Page Interactive Data file (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101)
+101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File as its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Document.
+104 Cover Page formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101.

-Filed herewith.
+^{} Filed herewith.